galamo/fs-103/README.md

 2. Create a query that return each product name and supplier name
 3. After Writing query 2, combine also data from the categories, product name , supplier name , category name
+4. write a query that return the most busy shipper name